mikecinnamon/MLearning/[ML-12] Example - Polycystic ovary syndrome (PCOS) diagnosis.md

 ## Q2.
 Extra features

-We add the extra features suggested to the current feature matrix.
+We add now the extra features suggested in question Q2 to the current features matrix.

 ```
 In [12]: X['bmi'] = df['weight']/df['height']**2